nics-tw/ex-sbom/README.md

 ## API documentation

 We use Postman to document our API.
 You can find the documentation json file in the root directory with name `ex-s.postman_collection.json`.
 You can import this file into Postman to view the API documentation.

+## Contributing

+As this is an experimental project, we welcome any contributions or suggestions.
+If you have any ideas or feedback, please feel free to open an issue or submit a pull request.

+By contributing to this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md) and the [Contributing Guidelines](CONTRIBUTING.md).